BookingSync/synced/README.md

 ### Local attributes with mapping blocks

-If you want to convert an attributes value during synchronization you can pass a block as value in the mapping hash.
+If you want to convert attribute's value during synchronization you can pass a block as value in the mapping hash.
 Block will receive remote object as the only argument.